Zachlumia: 10th century

 The history of Zahumlje as a greater political entity starts with the emerging of Michael of Zahumlje, an independent South Slavic ruler who flourished in the early part of the 10th century.
 A neighbour of Croatian Kingdom and Principality of Serbia as well as an ally of Bulgaria, he was nevertheless able to maintain independent rule throughout at least a good part of his reign.

 Michael have come into territorial conflict with the neighbouring prince Peter Gojniković, the ruler of inner Serbia, who was extending his power westwards.
 To eliminate that threat and as a close ally of Bulgaria, Michael warned the Bulgarian Tsar Simeon I about the alliance between Peter and Symeon's enemy, the Byzantine Empire.
 In 912 Michael kidnapped the Venetian Doge's son Peter Badoari that was returning to Venice from Constantinople and sent him to Czar Simeon as a sign of loyalty.
 Symeon attacked inner Serbia and captured Peter, who later died in prison, and Michael was able to restore the majority of control.
-Before the annexation of inner Serbia in 924, Bulgaria did not yet border on Zahumlje, but a part of Croatia lay between both lands.
-The Venetian chronicler John the Deacon (d.
-1009) says that in 912 during Michael's rule, Zachlumia was a part of the Croatian land.
-The historical work Historia Salonitana by Thomas the Archdeacon, when describing the reign of Croatian king Stephen Držislav in the late 10th century, notes that Duchy of Hum (Chulmie) was a part of the Kingdom of Croatia, before and after Stjepan Držislav.

 The Historia Salonitana maior, whose composition may have begun in the late 13th century, cites a letter of Pope John X to Tomislav, "king (rex) of the Croats", in which he refers to the first council in some detail.
 If the letter is authentic, it shows that the council was attended not only by the bishops of Croatian and Byzantine Dalmatia, but also by Tomislav, whose territory also included the Byzantine cities of Dalmatia, and by a number of Michael's representatives.
 Zahumlje may have been under Croatian influence, but remained a separate political entity.
 Both Zahumlje and Croatia were under the religious jurisdiction of the Archbishopric of Split.
-In this letter, John describes Michael as "the most excellent leader of the Zachlumi" (excellentissimus dux Chulmorum).
+In this letter, John describes Michael as "the most excellent leader of the Zachlumi" (excellentissimus dux Chulmorum), and is mentioned the Ston bishopric (ecclesia Stagnensis) which jurisdiction remained under Split until 1022.
+It is uncertain whether the inscription and depiction of a Slavic ruler in the Church of St. Michael in Ston is a reference to Michael of Zahumlje, the 11th century Mihailo I of Duklja or St. Michael himself.

 After the Italian city of Siponto (Sipontum) was heavily jeopardized by the raiding Arabs and Langobards, Mihailo won a magnificent military victory by taking the city upon the recommendations from Constantinople and orders from his ally, King Tomislav Trpimirovic, but didn't keep it permanently.
 Mihailo Višević entered into closer relations with the Byzantine Empire, after the death of Bulgaria's Tsar Simeon.
 He gained the grand titles of the Byzantine court as anthypatos and patrician (patrikios).
 He remained as ruler of Zahumlje into the 940s, while maintaining good relations with the Papacy.